teckel12/LuaTelemetry/README.md

 If model is further than 25 feet away, the launch direction view will show the direction of the model based upon launch position and orientation.
 This can be used to locate a lost model, using the launch-based model location indicator and distance.
 The launch-based orientation view is useful if model orientation is unknown.
-The script gives audio feedback for flight modes, battery levels, and warnings (no need to manually set this up for each model).
+The script gives voice feedback for flight modes, battery levels, and warnings (no need to manually set this up for each model).
-Audio feedback will play in background even if iNav LuaTelemetry screen is not displayed.
+Voice alerts will play in background even if iNav LuaTelemetry screen is not displayed.

 ## Release History

-#### v1.1.2 - 10/05/2017
+#### v1.1.2 - 10/06/2017
 * Lots of refactoring which greatly reduced memory usage
 * Re-enabled altitude bar gauge for X9D, X9D+ & X9E transmitters
+* Better information layout if no current sensor is present
 * Refactored GPS lock calculation to prevent script syntax errors
 #### v1.1.1 - 09/28/2017
 * Refactored code to reduce memory